FerretDB/FerretDB/website/blog/2023-03-21-mongodb-vs-postgresql-database-comparison.md

 That's not the case with MongoDB, released under the [Server Side Public License (SSPL) – a restrictive license](https://blog.ferretdb.io/open-source-is-in-danger/).
 Compared to the Apache 2.0 license, SSPL comes with some resitrictions related to usage.
-In some use cases, it may require you to purchase an Enterprise license, or to release your application under an open-source license.
-This, in particular, restricts users to provide MongoDB as a service.
+In some situations, particularly when providing MongoDB as a service, the license may require you to purchase an Enterprise license, or to release ["the Corresponding Source for the Program or the modified version, and the Corresponding Source for all programs that you use to make the Program or modified version available as a service, including, without limitation, […], all such that a user could run an instance of the service using the Service Source Code you make available."](https://www.mongodb.com/licensing/server-side-public-license#13-offering-the-program-as-a-service) This, in particular, restricts users to provide MongoDB as a service, and may also restrict users to use MongoDB as part of a cloud service.

 A possible effect of this restriction is [vendor lock-in](https://blog.ferretdb.io/5-ways-to-avoid-database-vendor-lock-in/), since only select providers can provide MongoDB as a service, which naturally decreases competition on the market.
 For companies that prefer an open-source MongoDB-compatible alternative, [FerretDB](https://www.ferretdb.io) is an option you might want to consider.